sole/fxos-guide/index.md

 (Just putting a list here for now.
 May expand into its own page if it gets too long)

-### Mozilla Mortar
+### Mozilla Bricks & Mortar

+[Brick](http://mozilla.github.io/brick/) is a set of UI Web Components for Mobile Web Apps.

-Some templates that can be used as starting point:
+Some Mortar templates that can be used as starting point:

 * [App stub](https://github.com/mozilla/mortar-app-stub) - ultra minimal app template with a manifest and code for installing it.
 * [Game stub](https://github.com/mozilla/mortar-game-stub) - game app stub